8e7an/dotvim/NOTES.md

 `:bd {number}` / `:bdelete {number}` Delete the buffer by number.

+`:bw` Wipe the current buffer.

 `:{number}bd` Delete (close) buffer {number} (current buffer if no number}.

 `:{number}bw` Wipe out buffer (like `bd` but more severe) {number} (current buffer if no number}.

 `:bufdo` Run an operation across all files open in the buffers.

+`:e #` Toggle between the current and previous buffers.

 Eg. to make a global change across all buffers (Update saves each buffer file after substitution):